rezahusain/rubric/sdf/final-project/technical.md

 - [ ] **Pull Requests**: Does the project employ a clear branching and merging strategy, such as Git Flow, to organize development and feature integration?
 - [ ] **Issues**: Is the project utilizing issue tracking to manage tasks and bugs?
 - [ ] **Linked Issues**: Are these issues linked to pull requests (PRs)? (at least once)
-- [ ] **Project Board**: Does the project utilize a project board (e.g., GitHub Projects or Trello) to manage and prioritize work items?
+- [ ] **Project Board**: Does the project utilize a project board (e.g., GitHub Projects or Trello) to manage and prioritize work items? (linked to repository or readme, and public)
-- [ ] **Code Review Process**: Is there evidence of a code review process, with pull requests reviewed by peers or mentors before merging, ensuring code quality and collaborative learning?
+- [ ] **Code Review Process**: Is there evidence of a code review process, with pull requests reviewed by peers or mentors **before** merging (at least once), ensuring code quality and collaborative learning?
 - [ ] **Branch Protection**: Are the main branches (e.g., master, main) protected to prevent direct commits and ensure code quality?
 - [ ] **Continuous Integration/Continuous Deployment (CI/CD)**: Has the project implemented CI/CD pipelines (using tools like GitHub Actions) to automate testing and deployment?